gve-sw/gve_devnet_n_way_divisible_conference_rooms_webex_devices_macros/README.md

 - Modified all calls to GMM library to send inter-codec messages to be asynchronous
 - Added keep alive mechanism between primary and secondaries

+5/31/23 Changes (version 2.1.4):

+- Added mechanism to adjust system volume when combined and split so you can hard code settings for each instead of just increasing and decreasing based on number of change steps.

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)